Latest Software Release Information

 - The Base comes with a Tripod Tool to lock the Base to any tripod with a 3/8" mounting screw.

 - Use a bike lock to secure your tripod to a nearby stationary object such as a trash can or lifeguard post.

 - Use common sense when using your equipment, as with anything else!
 Get creative with placement to protect your SOLOSHOT3.

 Can I wear the Tag under clothing and still be tracked by the Base?

-- the Tag can be worn under a thin layer of clothing, such as a jersey, and still be tracked by the Base.
+The Tag can be worn under clothing, or equipment such as a jersey, and still be tracked by the Base.

 Can SOLOSHOT3 be used as a security camera?

 Many of SOLOSHOT3's features make it an attractive option for customers looking to solve their remote security camera needs, and while SOLOSHOT3 is versatile, it was not designed to be continuously operated as such.